PieLabs/json-schema-element/README.md

 # json-schema

-A custom element for rendering a json schema
+A custom element for rendering a json schema.
+It renders the schema so that it reads naturally to a developer.

-> Note: it may not support all json schema features for now.
+> Note: it may not support all json schema features for now, so is not ready for the big time yet.

 ## prerequisites